smarty/changelog/cloud/us-autocomplete-pro-api.md

 ## Important Note:
 `US Autocomplete Basic` has been deprecated.
-That API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete Pro`.
+That API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete V2`.

 ## 1.0.22 - 2026-05-07